-OVERVIEW: Dow Chemical is a corporate goliath that has recently stepped up its corporate responsibility activity, including philanthropic giving.
-The corporation’s giving is tied almost indistinguishably to its corporate citizenship program.
-Two of its main priorities are higher education and K-12 STEM education.
+OVERVIEW: Dow Chemical’s giving is tied almost indistinguishably to its corporate citizenship program.
+It prioritizes higher education and K-12 STEM education grantmaking.
 Dow also offers community awards and has a matching gifts program.

 IP TAKE: Dow’s philanthropy is closely integrated with its efforts to boost its reputation as a corporate citizen in ways that bolster its business interests.
-Dow has a handful of signature, high-profile programs it supports, but also directs several million in grants to a long list of colleges and K-12 programs.
+Dow supports a handful of signature, high-profile programs, but it also directs several million in grants to a long list of colleges and K-12 programs.

-Many partnerships are focused on what Dow calls “building the workforce of tomorrow” and tie directly to STEM education through job training, teacher training, and science competitions.
+Many partnerships focus on what Dow calls “building the workforce of tomorrow” and relate to STEM education through job training, teacher training, and science competitions.

 Related to workforce training, Dow partnered with Siemens and Alcoa to study “best apprenticeship practices in Germany and other countries in Europe in support of a new U.S. model,” the result of which will be a “playbook” designed to facilitate effective apprenticeships, including for U.S. military veterans.
-Dow has also worked with Delta College the Midland, MI to develop and implement a training program for displaced workers.
-The company also hosts a symposium “primarily intended to introduce African American, Hispanic, Native American U.S. doctoral and postdoctoral scientists to...careers in industrial research,” including at Dow.
+The company also hosts a symposium “primarily intended to introduce African American, Hispanic, Native American U.S. doctoral and postdoctoral scientists to [...] careers in industrial research,” including at Dow.

 For teacher support, Dow partnered with Change the Equation, which looks to improve STEM education overall, including through teacher training.
 It also recently launched the STEMtheGAP initiative.
 A major STEMtheGAP activity is the Dow Teacher Challenge, which invites educators to discuss their greatest classroom obstacles and offer their ideas for overcoming them.
 Teachers with the best submissions are awarded $1,000 each to use in their classrooms.
 Dow is also a supporter of 100kin10, an initiative to train 100,000 new STEM teachers by 2025.